BLRX Investors Have Opportunity to Lead BioLineRx Ltd. Securities Fraud Lawsuit

 LOS ANGELES, Feb.
-10, 2023 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against BioLineRx Ltd. ("BioLine" or the "Company") (NASDAQ: BLRX).
+17, 2023 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against BioLineRx Ltd. ("BioLine" or the "Company") (NASDAQ: BLRX).

 Class Period: February 23, 2021 – September 19, 2022